 Analytical tools & techniques - 13 weeks

-- Structuring Data for Analytics: data preparation and visualization
+- Structuring and Visualizing Data for Analytics

-- Analytics Colloquia I: current trends and analytical tools
+- Analytics Colloquia

 Managerial uses of analytics - 13 weeks

-- Analytics in Operations and Supply Chain Management
+- Optimizing Supply Chain Management and Logistics

 As analytics matures as a profession, gaining professional certification is becoming increasingly more important.
 While obtaining professional certification is not a program requirement, the students will be supported and encouraged to write professional certification exams for organizations such as SAS and INFORMS.